sp80808/recording-studio-tycoon/docs/architecture.md

 ## UI/UX Update: App Icon

 - The app icon and manifest have been updated to use a music symbol emoji (🎵) for a more musical and modern look.
-This change is reflected in the favicon, PWA icons, and splash/title screens.
+This change is implemented using an inline SVG in the HTML, providing a consistent appearance across platforms without the need for generated icon files.

 ```mermaid
 flowchart TD